AngeloGrotti/Trace/README.md

 servername
 filename

-You may also want to change the interface on what interface the program listens for the CDP packet on line 24.
+You may also want to change on what interface the program listens for the CDP packet on line 24.

 Install Modules :
-pip install scapy
-pip install requests
+pip install scapy, requests

 Run :
 python3 trace.py